-Now simply click on the programs you don't want to start with your PC, right-click, and select 'Disable'.
-Or highlight a program and click 'Disable' in the bottom righthand corner of the window.
-You can reverse this process at any time by clicking on the item and right-clicking, then selecting 'Enable', or hitting 'Enable' in the bottom righthand corner.
+Now click on the programs you don't want to start with your PC, right-click, and select Disable.
+You can reverse this process at any time by clicking on the item and right-clicking, then selecting Enable.

 Finally, here are some tips to make your life easier when using Windows.
 They'll help you find files and folders quicker, regardless of the state of your PC- or laptop's hard drive.

 If you need to find a file in a hurry, enter its name into the Start menu Search box.
 With Windows 10 search is great, as the box is right there on the Task bar.

 Documents should be stored in relevant folders, not on the desktop.
 To ensure this happens, open File Explorer, go to the Documents folder and create a new folder by right-clicking in some white space on the right and choosing New, then Folder.
 Named New Folder by default, you can rename your archive simply by typing over the highlighted text.
 Finally, drag-and-drop relevant files into your folder.